 Severe period pain is definitely not normal.
 Phrases such as ‘you have a low pain threshold’ or ‘it is part of being a woman’, diminish the importance of the condition.
 The truth is that if pain interferes with daily life, you must visit your doctor.

 Treatment for endometriosis is usually with medication or surgery.
 It depends on the severity of the symptoms, the patient and doctor decision.
 Pain medications, hormone therapy, conservative surgery and a hysterectomy.
 All of them are in consideration as treatments.
 However, it is important to consider pregnancy expectations.
+Then consider meeting with a lawyer if your surgery fails and you suspect medical malpractice.

 Living with this condition might change your lifestyle.
 Sometimes measures such as warm baths, regular exercise and a proper diet will help to ease painful menstrual cramps.
 Also, it might help simply to talk about it.
 Therefore, there are support groups with women which suffer the same problems.